Delhi Police solve blind hit-and-run case after 8 days; accused nabbed

-New Delhi, Sep 24 (IANS) The Delhi Police have successfully cracked a blind hit-and-run case after eight days of intensive investigation, arresting the accused and recovering the offending vehicle.
+New Delhi: The Delhi Police have successfully cracked a blind hit-and-run case after eight days of intensive investigation, arresting the accused and recovering the offending vehicle.

 The case, which had left the victim critically injured, was solved by the team of Police Station Vasant Vihar, South West District, through meticulous tracking of surveillance footage and technical evidence.